 Community Service.
-The College continues to be actively involved in community functions and activities.
-Our students and staff were most active and deeply involved in activities such as the National Earth Day Activities, Olechotel Belau Fair, among others.
+The College continues to be actively involved in as well as providing support for community functions and activities.
+Our students and staff were most active and deeply involved in activities such as the National Earth Day Activities, Olechotel Belau Fair, the 45th Pacific Islands Forum held in 2014, Community Clean Up Events, among others.
 The College has been a host to many community meetings, seminars and conferences.

-Many College employees are active members of national committees, boards and working groups including Palau International Coral Reef Center, Palau National Scholarship Board, and Financial Institutions Commission.
+Many College employees are active members of national committees, boards and working groups, and local government including Koror State Public Lands Authority, Seventh-Day Adventist Church Board, Financial Institutions Commission, Ngeremlengui State Legislature, Ngchesar State Council, and Ongedechuul State Conservation Area Board.
 The involvement of the College in community functions is further proof of our commitment to becoming a true community college.

 Independent Audit.
 The Republic of Palau and U.S. Federal statutes require an annual audit by independent certified public accountants.
-The College selected the accounting firm of J. Scott Magliari & Company.
+The College selected the accounting firm of Burger.
+Comer.Magliari, LLC.
 The auditor's report on the financial statements and schedules are included in the financial section of this report.